Sport in India: Football

-European leagues, such as the English Premier League, Spanish La Liga and the UEFA Champions League, which are very popular among Indian football fans, especially in metropolitan cities.
-Other European top leagues such as UEFA Europa League, Germany's Bundesliga, Italy's Serie A and France's Ligue 1 are broadcast on television in India.
+European leagues, such as the English Premier League, Spanish La Liga, and the UEFA Champions League, are popular among Indian football fans, especially in metropolitan cities.
+Other European top leagues, such as the UEFA Europa League, Germany's Bundesliga, Italy's Serie A, and France's Ligue 1 are broadcast on television in India.

-The nation has hosted 2017 FIFA U-17 World Cup, this was the first FIFA junior football world cup held in India.
-To boost raise interest in youth football in before the 2017 U-17 World Cup, India launched the Mission XI Million programme.
-The matches were held from 6 to 28 October in the cities of New Delhi, Kolkata, Kochi, Navi Mumbai, Guwahati and Margao.
+The nation has hosted the 2017 FIFA U-17 World Cup; this was the first FIFA junior football world cup held in India.
+The matches were held from 6 to 28 October in arenas in New Delhi, Kolkata, Kochi, Navi Mumbai, Guwahati, and Margao.

+The nation then hosted another FIFA junior football world cup, the 2022 FIFA U-17 Women's World Cup.
+The matches were held from 11 to 30 October in arenas in Navi Mumbai, Margao and Bhubaneswar.